 Discussion

+Before going into limitations outline/summarise what you have found in general terms what are the key messages of you results

 Our analysis had several limitations.
 Fundamentally, our paper was based on a model, and as such was only as good as our data values and assumptions.
-We expect our general insights would hold if our parameter values were wrong, but there are several fundamental assumptions which we have not tested.
+We expect our general insights would hold if our parameter values are inaccurate, but there are several fundamental assumptions which we have not tested.
 Our model structure prevented us testing the effect that any impact of HIV on STI progression might have on our results.
 While evidence for such an impact is weak, stronger evidence of such an effect may emerge, and that may affect the validity of our results.
 We have also not included any information about the disease progression of the STI we are targeting.
 If the infection is more infectious closer to the time the infection was acquired, and less infectious later, then this would decrease the impact of PPT, since it would effectively reduce the duration of protection, We have also not modelled for any long-term resistance to the STI, such as is possible for some STIs including chlamydia.

 We have assumed homogenous behaviour.
 This probably made our results overly optimistic since there may be highly sexually active sub-communities of males, females and FSW which maintain higher STI prevalences, producing the same reduction in PPT effectiveness against the STI that was observed when we increased the overall STI prevalence.